 Here’s one you might not have seen in a Tasmania travel guide before.
 Due to its isolated nature, Tasmania is a hotspot for rare creatures found nowhere else in the world.

-Spotting a quoll is fairly difficult task as they are nocturnal.
+Spotting a quoll is a fairly difficult task as they are nocturnal.
 We were lucky enough to spot the sleepy bugger below on the way out to Dip Falls but they are said to roam in most forests and National Parks in Tasmania.

-29. Walk the Three Falls Circuit
+29. Three Falls Circuit

 Just an hour and a half from Hobart, travellers will find the incredible Mount Field National Park.
 This park is one of the most scenic in the state and the highlight is the Three Falls Circuit and Tall Trees walk.

-This easy, 2 hour loop includes stops at some of Tasmania’s best waterfalls; Russell Falls, Horseshoe Falls and Lady Barron Falls.
-Additionally, a short segment of the track offers opportunities to see some of Tasmania’s tallest trees.
+This easy, 2-hour loop includes stops at some of Tasmania's best waterfalls; Russell Falls, Horseshoe Falls and Lady Barron Falls.
+Additionally, a short segment of the track offers opportunities to see some of Tasmania's tallest trees.

 30. Discover Some of the World’s Tallest Trees